 Using Pasta Water for Sauce

-No one really wants to use heavy cream in the summertime.
-Not only is it swimsuit season, but it just sounds and feels way too heavy when it’s 90+ degrees outside.
 I decided to use this trick I picked up from my Pumpkin Sage Pasta where I combined the cheese with a little bit of pasta water.
 It helps make a creamy sauce, but much lighter in both flavor and texture.

-This creamy corn pasta with basil will be a hit for those nights you want a quick, oven-free meal.
+This creamy sweet corn pasta with basil will be a hit for those nights you want a quick, oven-free meal.

-Creamy Corn Pasta with Basil
+Serving Suggestions for Corn Pasta with Basil

 - 8 oz (½ package) pasta of choice.
 I used fettuccini.

-- olive oil
+- 1 tablespoon extra virgin olive oil

 - 2 ears fresh sweet corn, removed from the cob